Become a Member

 BCHEA provides links and objective information on distance education/electronically delivered programs as a public service to those parents considering a government-funded program.
 While the students in these programs are not defined as “homeschoolers” by the Ministry of Education, these types of programs are one of the home-based options for enrolled students in BC.
 To understand the legal differences, read our Educational Options in British Columbia article.
 See below for some questions to consider while making this decision.
 Above all, make an informed choice based on objective information.

-If you do not have a support group in your area, and know of another family or two who are also homeschooling, you might want to consider starting a new group.
-It can start (and has!) with two moms meeting for coffee once a week or once a month to talk over their homeschooling joys and concerns.
-If you are wanting to do this, read through our Finding or Starting a Support Group page.
-Do remember to let BCHEA know if you start a new group so that we can refer others in your area to you when we get inquiries.
+If you do not have a support group in your area, and you know of another family or two who are also homeschooling, you might consider starting a support group.
+It can start (and has!) with meeting for coffee once a week or once a month to talk over homeschooling joys and concerns.
+If you want to do this, read our Finding or Starting a Support Group page.
+Remember to let BCHEA know if you start a new group so that we can refer others.

-Also join these BC-wide support groups on Facebook:
+Join these important BC-wide support groups on Facebook:

-If your child is between the ages of 6 and 16, you’ll need to register your child as a homeschooler to comply with our BC laws.
-You also need to register children younger than 6 whom you are removing from school mid year.
-For more information, see Educational Options in BC.
-Also, if you are looking for an enrollment option through a public or independent school OL program, see below for some things to consider.
+If your child is between the ages of 6 and 16, you will need to register your child as homeschooled to comply with BC laws.
+You also need to register any children younger than 6 if you are removing from them from school mid-year.
+For more information, see Educational Options in BC

 Other Things You Can Do